 34 WFP Zimbabwe country office.
 2021.
-Fill the nutrient gap analysis (unpublished).
+Fill the nutrient gap analysis.
+(Unpublished.)

-23. The United Nations common country analysis identified, among others, persons with disabilities, girls and women, the communities and individuals hit hardest by disasters and climate shocks, and young people as requiring specific attention under Zimbabwe's "leave no one behind" agenda.
+- enhancing public awareness of and access to diverse and nutritionally adequate diets and expanding social safety nets and feeding schemes to address the nutrition needs of the people most at risk. - 23.
+The United Nations common country analysis identified, among others, persons with disabilities, girls and women, the communities and individuals hit hardest by disasters and climate shocks, and young people as requiring specific attention under Zimbabwe's "leave no one behind" agenda.